Our blog section will be featuring Amit in a series of articles where he will be sharing his insights, hot from the front line of PostgreSQL.

 In recent years, we have seen tremendous growth of data generation and consumption, with open source technology being a consistent source of innovation — and one of the key contributors to the innovation of relational databases has been the growth of PostgreSQL, with its focus on extensibility and standards compliance.

 Fujitsu has been involved in Postgres for over 18 years, and has become an active part of this community.
-The transparency and feedback loop among community members has helped PostgreSQL become the 4th most popular RDBMS in the world†, used by businesses in finance, data centre automation, government, education, application development, and more.
+The transparency and feedback loop among community members has helped PostgreSQL become the 4th most popular RDBMS in the world†, used by businesses in finance, data center automation, government, education, application development, and more.

 As part of our continuing commitment to the community, we are pleased to welcome a PostgreSQL committer to Fujitsu.
 Amit Kapila is a 20-year database expert focused in database internals, with deep expertise in SQL engines, storage engines, and replication.
-He has been actively engaged in PostgreSQL since 2012, and is recognised for his contribution in parallel query, performance, scalability, and durable hash indexes.
+He has been actively engaged in PostgreSQL since 2012, and is recognized for his contribution in parallel query, performance, scalability, and durable hash indexes.

 Driven by his passion and continuous efforts to learn, he has earned his position as Committer and Major Contributor in PostgreSQL.
 His development work in his focus areas include improvements in parallelism, which continues to push PostgreSQL to the next level.

 But enough from us, let's hear from Amit himself now.